YashzAlphaGeek/Design-Patterns/README.md

 In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.

 Example: OS differs for Android, IOS & Windows (Object Creation without exposing the logic)

+### Builder Design Pattern

+Builder pattern builds a complex object using simple objects and uses step by step approach.
+A Builder class builds the final object step by step.
+This builder is independent of other objects.

+Example : Coco Cola, Mobile Phone
+Tips:
+Use this pattern when there is multiple parameters in the constructor.